-Counselling & Personal Development offers an appointment-based service for students in need of psychological or emotional support through their time at university.
+Counselling & Personal Development offers an appointment-based service for students in need of psychological or emotional support throughout their time at university.
 Students register with the service and are triaged using the internationally recognised CORE triage scoring system - hence ensuring that students who may be 'at risk' are identified early in the process.
-The Service runs at full capacity at most times of the year.
+In recent years, the addition of an out-of-hours service by a third party provider has provided additional capacity and flexibility.
 The service has recently introduced a variety of new initiatives to ensure students are provided with earlier interventions, in order to address issues before they escalate.
 These interventions include outreach workshops on reducing stress, dealing with procrastination, life balance, sleep hygiene etc. - offered by our occupational therapists in the Disability & Learning Support Unit.
 This information is also available through DEVELOP which is accessible to all students via the student VLE.
-Launched in 2020, Silver Cloud is a CBT online programme designed to provide students with the tools and skills to support their wellbeing and mental health.
+Launched in 2020, Silver Cloud is a CBT online programme designed to provide students with the tools and skills to support their well-being and mental health.

 Chaplaincy offers a crucial confidential walk-in service for students of all religions and none.
-This is a vibrant service which plays a key role in offering a gathering space for students, a confidential ear should the student require advice or guidance, Muslim prayer spaces and Christian gatherings.
-The Chaplaincy team is composed of ordained priests and lay chaplains and focus on providing a communal space for students to gather.
-This can often be a place of refuge for First Year students who find the large new learning environment daunting.
+This is a vibrant service which plays a key role in offering a gathering space for students, a confidential ear should the student require advice or guidance, Muslim prayer spaces, a Hindu prayer space and Christian gatherings.
+The Chaplaincy team is composed of ordained priests and lay chaplains and focuses on providing a communal space for students to gather.
+This can often be a place of refuge for first-year students who find the large new learning environment daunting.